The P\'olya-Tchebotarev problem with semiclassical external fields: Statement of results

 Our main result is the following: \begin{theorem} The max-min energy problem always has a solution $\Gamma_0 \in \Tcal$.
 Furthermore, $\Gamma_0$ and its equilibrium measure $\mu_0=\mu_0(\phi,\Gamma_0)$ satisfy the following properties \begin{enumerate}[(1)] \item $\Gamma_0$ is a finite union of analytic arcs. \item The function

 extends to a rational function on $\C$.
-Its simple poles belong to the set of fixed points $\Ccal$, its double poles coincide with the logarithmic singularities of $\Phi$, and all its other poles have even order, always at least $4$, and coincide with the poles of the rational part of $\Phi$. \item The equilibrium measure $\mu_0$ is supported on a finite union of analytic arcs that are critical trajectories of the quadratic differential $\varpi=-R(z) \dd z^2$, it is absolutely continuous in each analytic subarc of $\Gamma_0$ with respect to the arc-length measure, with density
+Its simple poles belong to the set of fixed points $\Ccal$, its double poles coincide with points $w_1, \ldots, w_{n_L}$, and all its other poles have even order, always at least $4$, and coincide with the poles of the rational part of $\Phi$. \item The equilibrium measure $\mu_0$ is supported on a finite union of analytic arcs that are critical trajectories of the quadratic differential $\varpi=-R(z) \dd z^2$, it is absolutely continuous in each analytic subarc of $\Gamma_0$ with respect to the arc-length measure, with density

 Furthermore, the simple poles of $R$ are necessarily in $\supp\mu_0$, and the remaining poles of $R$ do not belong to $\supp\mu_0$. \end{enumerate} \end{theorem}